purescript/spago/README.md

 ### Add a package to the package set

-If a package is not in the upstream package-set, you can add it in a similar way, by changing the `additions` record in the `packages.dhall` file.
+If a package is not in the upstream package set, you can add it in a similar way, by changing the `additions` record in the `packages.dhall` file.

 E.g. if we want to add the `facebook` package: